FOREX-Euro steadies after dip on Portuguese bank nerves

 * Euro steadies after half-cent drop, yen higher overnight

-* Stock market tensions fuel arguments for change in trend (Updates prices, adds more comment)
+* But stock market tensions fuel arguments for change in trend soon (New throughout, changes dateline from previous SYDNEY/TOKYO)

 By Patrick Graham